 6. Candi Becker

 Candi Becker is a personal breeder who sells on American Kennel Club Marketplace and is registered with the website.
 She and her family live on 28 acres in Caldwell, Texas, and breeds Basenji puppies and Golden Retrievers.

-Although Becker mostly breeds golden retrievers, she has several Basenji dogs.
-To learn more about her breeding schedule and waitlist, contact her through the American Kennel Club or by phone and see what the waiting time would be.
+Although Becker mostly breeds Golden Retrievers, she has several Basenji dogs.
+To learn more about her breeding schedule and waitlist, contact her through the American Kennel Club or by phone and see what the waiting time will be.

 Candi Becker Details